wilas/vbkick/examples/README.md

 ## Hints

-definition.cfg file is a pure bash, so we can benefit from this.
+vbmachine.cfg file is a pure bash, so we can benefit from this.

 ### create a simple functions

 useful to e.g. automatically download checksum
 ```
-# in definition.cfg
+# in vbmachine.cfg
 get_smartos_md5() {
     local img_type="${1}"
     local latest_nr=$(get_smartos_latest_nr)